UvaCsl/HemoCell/doc/user_guide/Case.rst

   </hemocell>

-Now there is only one more xml file missing, namely the RBC_HO.xml file.
+Now there is only one more xml file missing, namely the RBC.xml file.
 Fortunately this file is included in the examples folder, you can copy it to the newCase as following:

 .. code-block:: console

-    vikko@the9:~/HemoCell/examples$ cp RBC_HO_template.xml newCase/RBC_HO.xml
+    vikko@the9:~/HemoCell/examples$ cp RBC_template.xml newCase/RBC.xml
     vikko@the9:~/HemoCell/examples$ ls newCase/
-    CMakeLists.txt  config.xml  newCase.cpp  RBC_HO.xml
+    CMakeLists.txt  config.xml  newCase.cpp  RBC.xml

 Creating the initial positions for the Cells
 --------------------------------------------

-As a final touch we must create an RBC_HO.pos file which contains the positions of the RBC's that we want in our simulation.
+As a final touch we must create an RBC.pos file which contains the positions of the RBC's that we want in our simulation.
 For this we use the tool that is described in :ref:`packcells`.
 Run packCells with the following command to create only RBC in a 25x25x25 domain: